ClimateImpactLab/energy-code-release-2020/0_make_dataset/climate/README.md

 ## Definitions of the Climate Variables we use in our analysis:

-Below we describe the climate variables we construct from the GMFD climate data to use in our empirical analysis of the the relationship between energy consumption and temperature.
-We e

-Please note: GMFD refers to the Global Meteorological Forcing Dataset, which is the source for our climate variables.
-More details on these data can be found in appendix section A.1.1
+Below we describe the climate variable transformations we perform at the grid cell level before calculating a pop weighted average across space and summing across days.

 * temp*_GMFD
-    * These variables are polynomials of temperature.
-For example, temp2_GMFD refers to the second order polynomial of pixel level daily average temperature (averaged to the year by country level).
+    * These variables are polynomials of the daily average temperature.
+For example, temp2_GMFD refers to the second order polynomial of pixel level daily average temperature (summed to the year by country level).
     These variables are referred to in the paper as $` T^k_{jt} `$, where `k` is polynomial order, `j` is country, and `t` is year.
 * precip*_GMFD
     * Similarly, these terms are polynomials of precipitation.
 They are reffered to in the paper as $` P^k_{jt} `$.